-Other Program Developments

-- Please also note these other developments (not our key focus today): - Russia (March 2014 annexation of Crimea followed by Russian led unipresidential election); - North Korea (Kim Jung Int's relentless pursuit of intercontinental ballistic missiles with nuclear warhead delivery capability just on 11/20/2017, the Tru Administration designated N. Korea as a Sponsor of Terrorism to permit additional sanctions; OFAC, on 03/1/2018 reissues N. Korea Sanctions regulation publishes new FACs) on June 12, 2018, President Trump met in person with North Korea's Kim Jung Un in Singapore dubious outcome; - Iran (July 1, 2015 Joint Comprehensive Plan of Action ("ICPOA") on Iran's nuclear grogram On January 12, 2018, the White House announces continuation of JCPOA Walvers for US Sanctions targeting Iran but threatens that this is the "Last Chance" unless both the US Congress and US allies in Europe take action within 120 days; on May 8, 2018, President Tump withdraws the US, from the ICPOA. - Cuba (President Trump's decision to scale back President Obama's Détente OFAC announced final rules effective November 9, 2017, implementing the National Security Presidential Memorandum "Strengthening the Policy of the United States Toward Cuba," signed by President Trump on June 16, 2017.);
+Other Program Developments Please also note these other developments (not our key focus today): Russia (March 2014 annexation of Crimea followed by Russian led unrest in east and south Ukraine as well as discovery of Russian meddling in the Novemb presidential election); er 2016 North Korea (Kim Jung Un's relentless pursuit of intercontinental ballistic missiles with nuclear warhead delivery capability - just on 11/20/2017, the Trump Administration designated N. Korea as a Sponsor of Terrorism to permit additional sanctions; OFAC, on 03/1/2018 reissues N. Korea Sanctions regulations a publishes new FAQs) - on June 12, 2018, President Trump met in person with North Korea's Kim Jung Un in Singapore - dubious outcome; nd Iran (July 1, 2015 Joint Comprehensive Plan of Action ["JCPOA"] on Iran's nuclear program - On January 12, 2018, the White House announces continuation Waivers for US Sanctions targeting Iran but threatens that this is the "Last Chance" unless both the US Congress and US allies in Europe take action wi days); on May 8, 2018, President Trump withdraws the U.S. from the JCPOA; of JCPOA thin 120 Cuba (President Trump's decision to scale back President Obama's Détente - OFAC announced final rules effective November 9, 2017, implementing the Na Security Presidential Memorandum "Strengthening the Policy of the United States Toward Cuba," signed by President Trump on June 16, 2017.); itional Venezuela (early March 2015 imposition of sanctions and continuing further imposition of additional sanctions this past summer in the wake of the electio legislative body to redraft the country's constitution in a vote described by Washington as a "sham of President Maduro to secure dictatorial powers."
+On N 2018, the President issued a new EO that specifically targets the use of cryptocurrency, due to concern the same is being used to circumvent US sanctions) Narch 19.
+On March 19, 2018, OFAC updated its FAOs to include a virtual currency discussion.
+OFAC describes the various money laundering and terrorist financing ri associated with virtual currencies.
+Specifically, OFAC announced that it will use sanctions to "fight against criminal and other malicious actors abusing digit and emerging payment systems."
+To do so, OFAC is considering the addition of digital currency addresses associated with blocked persons to OFAC's SDN Li al currencies 18